SallyQahl/Spatial-epidemic-lab/README.md

 ### Design notes
 - The simulation is **stochastic** — re-running with identical parameters gives different outbreak trajectories, by design, since real epidemics are random processes.
-- The model is intentionally simplified relative to the SMPD-RF research model (no recovery-period structure beyond a geometric distribution, no household/network structure) — the goal here is intuition-building and visualization, not publication-grade inference.
+- The model is intentionally simplified — no recovery-period structure beyond a geometric distribution, no household/network structure — the goal here is intuition-building and visualization, not publication-grade inference.

----

-## Relationship to other work

-This simulator illustrates the same family of spatial transmission models (`P(i,t) = 1 - exp(-(alpha * sum kernel(d_ij) + epsilon))`) used in my research on **Sequential Maximum Projection Design with Random Forest (SMPD-RF)**, a likelihood-free inference framework for estimating epidemic model parameters from observed outbreak data.
-That work is currently unpublished and under preparation for journal submission.

 ---